-"Support the Official Community Plan in planning mixed use neighbourhoods and grassroots communities where people can live, work, play and engage in culture - all in their own neighbourhood."
+"Support the Official Community Plan in planning mixed use neighbourhoods and grassroots communities where Consider integrating project grants for community arts projects into project grant stream. people can live, work, play and engage in culture - all in their own neighbourhood."
+Assess neighbourhood-based programming as part of merit of an organization or project.